Skip to main content

 The Peabody Memorial Library began as a single room in the Main Building (later called Old Main).
 The single-room library was named in honor of George Peabody, who endowed $2 million to Sam Houston Normal Institute through the Peabody Education Fund, which was created to develop and improve educational facilities in the South after the Civil War.

-Due to overcrowding, $10,000 was raised through the Peabody Memorial Fund to build a separate library structure and on October 24, 1901, the cornerstone for the new Peabody Memorial Library.
-Construction was completed in 1902.
-Sam Houston Normal Institute became the first college to have a separate library building in Texas.
+Due to overcrowding, $10,000 was raised through the Peabody Memorial Fund to build a separate library structure and on October 24, 1901, the cornerstone for the new Peabody Memorial Library was placed.
+Construction was completed in 1902 and Sam Houston Normal Institute became the first college to have a separate library building in Texas.

-The library was designed in the Romanesque and colonial revival styles and is built in the shape of a cross.
+The library was designed in the Romanesque and colonial revival styles and was built in the shape of a cross.
 The exterior featured stained-glass windows similar to the Main Building's and the interior held a reading room with a fireplace and decorated arched ceiling, an office space, and a cloakroom.
-The office space functioned as the president's office until 1916 when it moved to the Science Building (now the Bobby K. Marks Administration Building), where the president's office still resides to this day.
+The office space was utilized by the president's office until 1916 when they moved to the Science Building (now the Bobby K. Marks Administration Building).
+The president's office still resides there to this day.

 As the university grew, overcrowding once again became an issue.
 In 1930, the Estill Library opened, and all the functions of the Peabody Memorial Library moved to the new library.